 Learning how to choose a good tattoo artist and take care of your tattoo are crucial to making sure that your tattoo heals well, doesn’t get infected, and looks the way you want it to.

 Bad infections may result in long-term antibiotic care, but usually they won’t cause any long-lasting health problems.
-However, though rare, it is possible to get a condition such as hepatitis or HIV from a tattoo needle or untreated infection.
+However, though rare, it’s possible to get a condition such as hepatitis or HIV from a tattoo needle.
 In these cases, you might require more intensive, long-term treatment.

 Before getting a tattoo, find out if you’re allergic to any ingredients in tattoo ink.
 Make sure you ask your tattoo artist what ingredients their inks contain.
 If you’re allergic to any of the ingredients, ask for a different ink or avoid getting a tattoo altogether.
 However, keep in mind that it may be difficult to know what exactly is in tattoo inks as they aren’t regulated in any way.